Googong via Queanbeyan

 Downstream Picnic Area Googong

 This is by no means a spectacular walk but is worth doing at least once particularly if you are short of time for a longer walk.
-There’re descent BBQ and picnic facilities at the carpark along with toilet facilities so plan on doing this walk just before or just after lunch to make a bit of a day of it.
-Allow around 45minutes to an hour o complete this walk and to take in the views over the dam and surrounding bushland.
+Its also a great 2nd walk for the day.
+There’s descent BBQ and picnic facilities at the carpark along with toilet facilities so plan on doing this walk just before or just after lunch to make a bit of a day of it.
+Allow around 45minutes to an hour to complete this walk and to take in the views over the dam and surrounding bushland.